byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 AttributeError: 'Example' object has no attribute 'options'
 ```

-These attributes are completed using the parser.
-It is the parse who only
+These attributes are completed using the parser who is the only one that
-knows how to extract these from a *raw* example because is a language
+knows how to extract these options from a *raw* example because is a language
 specific task.

 ```python